 \(\bowtie\)

-We will need one component of Gaussian elimination, back-substitution.
+We will not go over Gaussian elimination here.
+In this subsection, we develop an alternative approach to solving the normal equations using the QR decomposition.
+We will need one component of Gaussian elimination, back substitution\(\idx{back substitution}\xdi\).
 It is based on the observation that triangular systems of equations are straightforward to solve.
 We start with an example.

 EXAMPLE: Here is a concrete example of back substitution.
 Consider the system \(R \mathbf{x} = \mathbf{b}\) with